HoHieuLuc/js-easy-exercises/super-easy.md

 var a = 1.2;
 console.log(typeof a); // Explain
 ```
+Output: number <br/>
+typeof return the type of the variable

 ## Q. ***Predict the output of the following JavaScript code?
 Please explain***